MathisJANKOVIC/python-cli-menu/README.md

-# Py-Console-Menu
+# py-cli-menu

-Py-Console-Menu is a Python module for Windows that allows you to easilly create a pretty custom menu in console.
-Customize the title, options, all colors, initial cursor position and much more.
+py-cli-menu is a cross-plateform Python module that allows you to easilly create pretty custom menu in console.
+Customize the title, options, every colors and initial cursor position as you want.
 Use arrows keys to navigate through the menu and enter key to select an option.

 ![menu screen](images/screen_menu.png)